The American Opportunity Tax Credit

 Qualifying for the American Opportunity Credit

-Taxpayers can claim the American Opportunity Credit for themselves or their dependents if the student is enrolled at least half-time in a college, university, or other accredited post-secondary educational institution.
+Taxpayers can claim the AOC themselves or their dependents if the student is enrolled at least half-time in a college, university, or other accredited post-secondary educational institution.
 The student must be pursuing a degree or education credential.
 Anyone who has been convicted of a felony drug offense is not eligible.

 It's Only Available for the First Four Years

-Qualifying educational expenses include course materials that are required for enrollment, as well as tuition and some fees.
-The American Opportunity Credit is considered somewhat better than some other tax breaks for education in this respect as well.
-For example, the Lifetime Learning Credit restricts expenses solely to tuition, and the tuition and fees deduction does as well.
+Qualifying educational expenses include course materials that are required for enrollment as well as tuition and some fees.
+The AOC is considered somewhat better than some other tax breaks for education in this respect.
+For example, the Lifetime Learning Credit (LLC) restricts expenses solely to tuition, and the tuition and fees deduction does the same.

-Other course materials, such as books, lab supplies, software, and other class materials can qualify for the AOC if they're required by the school for enrollment in a course.
-For example, you can include the cost of a computer if it's required for a student to take a tech-related class, but not if he'll use it generally in the course of his education.
+Other course materials, such as books, lab supplies, software, and other class materials, can qualify for the AOC if they are required by the school for enrollment in a course.
+For example, you can include the cost of a computer if it is required for a student to take a tech-related class but not if it is used in the general course of their education.

 Room and board are not covered, nor are expenses you might pay for with tax-free education assistance.
-You can't count the same expense twice for more than one educational tax credit or deduction.
+You cannot count the same expense twice for more than one educational tax credit or deduction.

 Comparing the American Opportunity Credit to Other Tax Breaks

-The Lifetime Learning Credit is available for any post-secondary education, including graduate school or undergraduate education beyond four years.
+The LLC is available for any post-secondary education including graduate school or undergraduate education beyond four years.
 You can claim it for any course load—the student does not have to be enrolled at least half-time.
-But you won't receive any cash back after it erases your tax liability because it's not refundable, and you can't include any costs other than tuition.
+But you won't receive any cash back after it erases your tax liability because it is not refundable, and you cannot include any costs other than tuition.

-The tuition and fees deduction was supposed to expire at the end of 2016 but the Bipartisan Budget Act of 2018 extended it retroactively through the end of 2017.
-You can claim this deduction as an adjustment to income on the first page of your 2017 tax return for any post-secondary tuition up to $4,000 per year per student.
+The tuition and fees deduction was supposed to expire at the end of 2016, but the Bipartisan Budget Act of 2018 extended it retroactively through the end of 2017.
 It remains to be seen if Congress will renew this legislation again.
 It tends to be one of those end-of-the-year adjustments, and its status can change annually.